Looking for an ADHD Specialist in Philadelphia?

 When family members work so hard without results, it doesn’t take long to feel discouraged and the self-esteem of all family members can suffer.
 Life doesn’t have to be this way.
 There is a lot of information now about how to help kids with ADHD and their parents.

 Medication isn’t the only option.
-The best ADHD treatment takes a more holistic approach, combining nutrition, better sleep, exercise, and social skills coaching.
+The best ADHD treatment starts with proper ADHD testing and then takes a holistic approach, combining nutrition, better sleep, exercise, and social skills coaching.
 An effective treatment plan needs to be created individually for each child, taking all family members into consideration.
 Even when parents decide that medication is the best option for their child, it works best when combined with other treatments.

-With the proper ADHD treatment, kids with can become highly successful in academic and social settings.
+With the proper ADHD testing, evaluation, and treatment, kids can succeed in academic and social settings.

 Parents don’t want to be drill sergeants constantly barking orders, and kids don’t want to feel like they can’t doing anything right.
 Once everyone is given an alternate way to manage the symptoms, families begin to experience a calm home again.
 Parents can focus on enjoying and guiding their children, and children can play and have fun along with their friends, while also meeting the expectations of teachers and caregivers.